Ankitabit3496/MyCampAdvisor/README.md

 ## Features
 - User should first register and can login through the registered credentials for multiple visits in future.
 - User can view, create, edit, and remove campgrounds.
-- User can review and rate campgrounds
+- User can review and rate campgrounds.
 - Reviews can be edited or removed later on.

 <p align="center">